skypjack/entt/docs/md/resource.md

 loading, and so on.

-`EnTT` doesn't pretend to offer a _one-fits-all_ solution for the different cases.
-Instead, it offers a minimal and perhaps trivial cache that can be useful most of the time during prototyping and sometimes even in a production environments.<br/>
+`EnTT` doesn't pretend to offer a _one-fits-all_ solution for the different cases.<br/>
-For those interested in the subject, the plan is to improve it considerably over time in terms of performance, memory usage and functionalities.
-Hoping to make it, of course, one step at a time.
+Instead, the library offers a minimal, general purpose resource cache that might be useful in many cases.

 # The resource, the loader and the cache

-There are three main actors in the model: the resource, the loader and the cache.
+Resource, loader and cache are the three main actors for the purpose.<br/>

-The _resource_ is whatever users want it to be.
-An image, a video, an audio, whatever.
-There are no limits.<br/>
+The _resource_ is an image, an audio, a video or any other type:
-As a minimal example:

 ```cpp
 struct my_resource { const int value; };